meilisearch/specifications/text/0124-documents-api.md

 This specification describes the documents API endpoints permitting to list, fetch, add/replace, and delete index documents.

+It is an API dedicated to document management within the Meilisearch index.

 ## 2. Motivation
 N/A